cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

     + (await bobSigningClient.simulate(bob, [tradeMessages[1]], "Trade"))
 ```

-And who will pay it?
+And who is paying it?
 It is the signer of the first signature.
 It matters later.

 ### Signing steps